dragoonDorise/EmuDeck/latest.md

 0.17.4
 - EmuDeck WE beta ( Windows Edition )
-- Auto close of Steam Desktop when opening SRM, and auto going back to SteamUI on closing SRM but only when launched from EmuDeck
+- Auto close of Steam Desktop when opening SRM, and auto going back to SteamUI on closing SRM when launched from EmuDeck installation.
+- New desktop icon for SRM and now SRM is stored on the tools folders
 - Fixed RPCS3 Controller not working on new install
 - Changed Cemu default controller to gamepad with gyro (gyro requires SteamDeckGyroDSU installation.
 See Expert mode for more details)
-- updated Mupen64Plus-Next defaults for N64.
+- Updated Mupen64Plus-Next defaults for N64.
 Should be much better now. more accurate, faster, and look better.
-- new tool added - proton-launch.sh (for all your non-steam windows app shenanigans, courtesy of Angel)
+- New tool added - proton-launch.sh (for all your non-steam windows app shenanigans, courtesy of Angel)
 - Citra left trackpad as mouse instead of D-pad
 - PPSSPP Audio Fix for Sleep Mode redid the menu system: